bigbio/pmultiqc/.github/PULL_REQUEST_TEMPLATE.md

 ## Reviewers

-@ypriverol - Please review this PR
+Please request a review from one of the project maintainers or a relevant code owner.

 ## Assignees

-@ypriverol - Please assign this PR
+Please assign this PR to a relevant maintainer.